djhunt-ibm/agentic-ai-client-bootcamp/usecases/intelligent-assistant/Intelligent AI Assistant.md

 ![alt text](images/image7.png)

+> When doing this in your own instance, you may see answers that differ from the ones shown in the screenshot above.
+Moreover, the agent will often ask follow-up questions before offering an answer.
+This is due to the undeterministic nature of the AI models involved.
+Feel free to experiment with different types of questions to see how the agent reacts.
+The same equally applies to all the agents described further down.

 You can now go ahead and deploy the agent, using the `Deploy` button at the top right of the page.

 ![alt text](images/image8.png)